 How Fat Free isn't the Answer

-Thankfully things are shifting from the old way of approaching food by simply counting calories and eating fat free.
-And this is so engrained in our psyche and society that it’s taken a lot of momentum to shit this mindset.
+Thankfully things are shifting from the old way of approaching food by simply counting calories and eating fat-free.
+And this is so ingrained in our psyche and society that it's taken a lot of momentum to shift this mindset.

 Get Away from Using Food as Reward or Punishment

 We learn early on as kids that food can be a reward and a punishment, and this can set up a very unhealthy relationship with food from the beginning.
-We punish ourselves with exercise and by removing food, especially by removing foods we actually enjoy, and we can go too extreme.
+We punish ourselves with exercise and by removing food, especially foods we enjoy, and we can go too extreme.

 I Tell My Paleo Diet Story

-Now I’m eating healthy, still eating mostly real food, BUT I totally enjoy treats and processed foods if that’s what I’m being served at events or someone else’s house.
+Now I'm eating healthy, mostly real food, BUT I enjoy treats and processed foods if that's what I'm being served at events or someone else's house.

 How Labeling Food as Good or Bad Hurts Us, Too